radwankakar/infrastructure/docs/how-we-work/support-process.md

 ### Workflow

-1. The OCR will monitor GitHub issues and the mailbox for new issues
+1. The OCR will monitor JIRA issues and the mailbox for new issues
 2. Once a new issue is reported, if ticket is not already opened in GitHub, open ticket with as much information as provided
 3. Assess Priority of issue based on Impact and Urgency
 4. If the reported issue is P0 or P1, start a thread in Slack, link ticket in thread, and do some immediate investigation to assess whether issue is actual and whether there is any possibility of PII exposure and whether this issue is security related.
 Include your findings in the thread and in the ticket.